 Explicit Text Encoding Format

-A simple explicit text encoding is required to address Use Case 2, and especially Use Case 2.1 deposit with the UN.
-This format needs to be very simple and easily readable by a non-technical person.
+An Explicit Text Encoding needs to be very simple and easily readable by a non-technical person.
 The format also needs to be parsable so that it can be read into a computer system.

 The entire S-121 model allows for management of Maritime Limit and Boundary data as well as its expression in an exchange format.
 As such it contains capabilities, inherited from the ISO 19152 Land Administrative Domain Model [13] that are inherently complex such as per element versioning.
-For Use Case 2.1 and 2.2 many of these complex capabilities are not needed.
 Only a simple subset of the information contained in an S-121 model compliant database needs to be expressed through an explicit text exchange format interface.

 The approach to the establishment of an Explicit Text Format used in this document is to structure text.
 Structured text encoding goes back in the history of computing to the early delimited formats that were suitable for record oriented media.
 Such formats are simple and easily readable.
 In early computer systems this simple approach was necessary because of the limitations of the early systems; however, a delimited record oriented approach has an advantage because it is very easy to understand.
 Each piece of information forms a record and delimiters identify fields within the records.
 Records can be assembled into larger structures, which in this case are called blocks and groups.
 The information structure needs to be flexible and non-limiting, and the data fields need to be of variable length.